nicky-ops/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 * You must be able to explain system redundancy
 * Know all the mentioned acronyms: LAMP, SPOF, QPS

+## Server
+A server is a computer that provides data or services to other computers via a network.
 ## Web Server
-A software that delivers wabe pages.
+A software that delivers web pages.